-So, you are all hyped up after reading about nerf guns and blasters, want your kids to give it a try as they look pretty excited but still slightly unsure about if buying them just at the very beginning would be a good idea or not.
+So, you are all hyped up after reading about nerf guns and blasters, want your kids to give it a try as they look pretty excited but are still slightly unsure if buying them just at the very beginning would be a good idea or not.

 Well, there’s nothing a little DIY skill can’t fix.
 If you love making things as an alternative to a store-bought version then today’s piece of writing will surely interest you.
 As we will be giving a complete guide on how to make a homemade nerf gun for kids who are barely starting with the great game of nerf.
 Keep on Reading…

 Discussing How to Make a Home Made Nerf Gun – Segments We Will Cover

 - First, we will discuss what items and supplies you’ll need for the process.

 - Then comes the pump dissembling phase which is very easy.

 - Next, we will do some drilling jobs to fit the pump and barrel.

 - Insert the pump and barrel into the drilled holes carefully.

 - Seal all the gaps and hold the components in place using some adhesive or hot glue.

 - And finally, add a preferable paint on top or skip it to simply load the newly made gun to start firing.